OpenSIPS vs FreeSwitch: What to Choose for Scalable VoIP Deployment?

 OpenSIPS vs FreeSwitch: What to choose for Scalable VoIP Deployment?

 If you only have a small number of incoming and outgoing calls setting up a single media server like FreeSWITCH is not too difficult.
 However, once the number of incoming and outgoing calls reaches four figures, you need to consider another server like OpenSIPS.
+When comparing OpenSIPS vs FreeSwitch, it’s important to understand their unique strengths and use cases.
 Let’s read this article to understand the advantages and disadvantages of both technologies.
 Now, the first thing is to understand what are FreeSWITCH and OpenSIPS.

 What is FreeSWITCH?